Convexity in partial cubes: the hull number: Partial cubes and cut-partitions

 \section{Partial cubes and cut-partitions}

 All graphs studied in this article are connected, simple and undirected.
-We use the classic graph terminology of~\cite{Bon-08}.
-Given a graph $G$ a \emph{cut} $C\subseteq E$ is an inclusion-minimal set of edges whose removal disconnects $G$.
-The removal of a cut $C$ leaves exactly two connected components called its \emph{sides}, denoted by $C^+$ and $C^-$.
+Given a connected graph $G$ a \emph{cut} $C\subseteq E$ is a set of edges whose removal partitions $G$ into exactly two connected components.
+These components are called its \emph{sides} and are denoted by $C^+$ and $C^-$.
 For $V'\subset V$, a cut $C$ \emph{separates} $V'$ if both $C^+\cap V'$ and $C^-\cap V'$ are not empty.
 A \emph{cut-partition} of $G$ is a set $\mathcal{C}$ of cuts partitioning $E$.
 For a cut $C\in\mathcal{C}$ and $V'\subseteq V$ define $C(V')$ as $G$ if $C$ separates $V'$ and as the side of $C$ containing $V'$, otherwise.

 \begin{obs} A graph $G$ is bipartite if and only if $G$ has a cut-partition. \end{obs}